DiceTechnology/vesper-sdk-apple-spm/README.md

-# vesper-sdk-apple-spm
+# vesper-sdk-apple-example
-Manages public swift packages for VesperSDK and provides example app for iOS and tvOS
+Example apps for Vesper SDK for iOS and tvOS